GP SKIN CANCER WORKSHOP

 The fees for this workshop are shown at the top of this page.
 Early bird discounts are available, but will expire on the date shown.

-Cancellations made after 1 March and on or before Friday 12 April will incur a 50% cancellation fee.
+Cancellations made on or after 2 August and on or before Friday 16 August will incur a 50% cancellation fee.